-Refuse areas are likely to contain large quantities of decaying waste food product which offers house and fruit flies a smorgasbord of morsels to both dine and reproduce on.
+Refuse areas are likely to contain large quantities of decaying waste food products which offers house and fruit flies a smorgasbord of morsels to both dine and reproduce on.
 Still and pooling water can also attract a range of flying insects.

 With a single coupling of house or fruit flies capable of producing over 500,000 descendants over a six-year period, it is incredibly important to discourage the animals from taking up residence at your food processing facility.
 Insects carry a range of diseases, including the potentially fatal listeria and salmonella, and, with the rapid production rate of the modern facility, if one ingredient becomes contaminated it will be quickly disseminated to vast quantities of packaged product.

 If these infected products are then shipped to customers, an outbreak can quickly result, destroying the hard-won reputation of your business in a moment.
-If you are fortunate enough to detect the contamination ahead of shipping, then you are still set to lose both time and money, as stock must be destroyed, and production halted while sanitisation takes place.
+If you are fortunate enough to detect the contamination ahead of shipping, then you are still set to lose both time and money, as stock must be destroyed and production halted while sanitisation takes place.

 An infestation of rats or mice carries with it all the same risks as one from insects.
 Disease can be spread through contact with the animals’ bodies, or via their droppings, and infected stock can quickly become a massive environmental health issue for your business, and the public at large, leading to damage to reputation, or even closure.

-On top of these concerns, rodents can cause significant damages to property.
+On top of these concerns, rodents can cause significant damage to property.
 Packaging can be torn apart as the rodents attempt to access the food contained within, or when scavenging materials to build their nests.
 A rat bite is no minor wound either, so there is a clear and present danger to your staff as well.
-Bites can rapidly become infected, leading to the potential of further loss of money and productivity, due to litigation and/or absence.
+Bites can rapidly become infected, leading to the potential of further loss of money and productivity, due to litigation and absence.